debsin/dropClust/README.md

 #### Sub-sampling

 Read Louvain clusters for sub-sampling.
 Specify approximate number of samples to estimate the structure of the data.
 The samples are expected to sufficiently represent the entire data.
 The objective is to sample more form the smaller cluster.
 The `optimized_Pinit()` function uses simulated anneling to fine tune the exponential decay parameter to obtain the specified set of samples.
 To ensure selection of sufficient representative transcriptomes from small clusters, the exponential decay function used to determine the proportion of transciptomes to be sampled from each clusteris defined in the `sampling()` function.
 The functions had three floating parameters: `K, pfin and pinit`.
-The default values are set `K=500 and pfin=0.9` and `pinit` is optimized to restrict the total number of sub-samples to the user defined value.
+The default values are set `K=500 and pfin=0.9` and `pinit` may be optimized to restrict the total number of sub-samples to the user defined value.

 ``` r
 opt_pinit = optimized_Pinit(nsamples = 500)